Preparing your page…

 Airport serving domestic & international destinations, plus a direct rail link to the city center.

-Complete guide to Gdansk Airport (GDN): location, transport, facilities, and practical tips for travellers visiting the Baltic coast of Poland.
+Complete guide to Khrabrovo Airport (KGD): location, transport, facilities, and practical information for passengers traveling to Kaliningrad, Russia.

 1970s-built airport named for former Polish president, also well sited for Sobot & Gdynia.